 I was born in Henley and currently live with my 2 children in Windsor.
 I have moved around quite a bit – living Oxford, Dublin, London and Hong Kong.
 I was oriiginally in media but happily changed career at the age of 40 to follow my passion.
 My general main influences are Degas, Rodin, Klimt and Rodin.

-My work is on show at this year’s Discerning Eye Competition and was featured in 2 books – ‘Images of Women in Art’ and ‘Musings of Miss Yellow’.
+My work is on show at last year’s Discerning Eye Competition and was featured in 2 books – ‘Images of Women in Art’ and ‘Musings of Miss Yellow’.
 I was delighted to be included in ’10 of The Best Contemporary Portrait Artists’ by One Fine Bid.